teambhd/assessment3/Readme.md

 The included unit tests can be run with `ant test`.
 Running `ant report` will generate a html version of the test report within the junit directory.

+The `ant javadoc` command will generate JavaDoc documentation within the doc directory.

-The `ant clean` command will clean-up the working directory, by removing both the generated binaries and JUnit reports.
+The `ant clean` command will clean-up the working directory, by removing both the generated binaries, JUnit reports, and JavaDoc documentation.

 ### Using Eclipse